Optimal Transportation by Orthogonal Coupling Dynamics: Characterization in Gaussian Setting

 due to the identities

 which results from $p_t$ being Gaussian, see \cite{conforti2023projected}.
 The matrix-Riccati equation \eqref{eq:riccati} admits many stationary solutions, since any bijection between $\mu$ and $\nu$ is a stationary solution of \eqref{eq:main-ODE}, as discussed in \cite{conforti2023projected}.
 However, as we justified in Proposition \ref{prop:pos}, starting with independent samples, i.e. $\mathbb{E}[X_0Y_0]=0$, $J_t$ remains symmetric positive semi-definite and its trace increases monotonically.
-This restricts the stationary solution to the one associated with the optimal transport.
-More precisely, we have
+This restricts the stationary state and results in the OT solution if $\Sigma_\mu$ and $\Sigma_\nu$ commute. \begin{proposition}[OCD recovers OT for commuting Gaussian covariances] Let